Charity Partners 2020

 Charity Partners 2019

-Emmaus provide a home for as long as someone needs it and meaningful work in our social enterprise.
-Living in a stable environment with the opportunity to work helps our companions, as residents are known, to regain lost self-esteem and the confidence to get back on their feet…. read more
+Emmaus Leicestershire & Rutland is a homelessness charity providing more than just a bed for the night to people who have experienced homelessness and social exclusion.
+Emmaus provides a home for as long as someone needs it and meaningful work in our social enterprises.
+Living in a stable environment with the opportunity to work helps people to regain lost self-esteem and the confidence to get back on their feet. read more

 We give a lifetime of support to soldiers and veterans from the British Army, and their immediate families, when they are in need.
 We make grants to individuals through their Regiments and Corps and support a wide range of specialist charities that sustain the British Army ‘family’, both at home and around the world.